-Elliot Rodger, who murdered six people and injured 13 others in a shooting spree in California last month.
-Photograph: Robyn Beck/AFP/Getty Images
+The father of student Elliot Rodger, who murdered six people and injured 13 others in a mass killing in California last month, said that his son had never previously shown violent tendencies.

 Speaking publicly for the first since his son went on his rampage in the college town of Isla Vista near Santa Barbara, British filmmaker Peter Rodger said he did not think his son was capable of committing such violence and that he never thought Elliot "could hurt a flea".

 “We didn’t see this coming at all,” he told ABC News.

 In an interview with recently retired journalist Barbara Walters broadcast last night, Mr Rodger said: "Every night I go to sleep, I wake up and I think of those young men and young women that have died and are injured and were terrorised when my son did that.
 My son caused so much pain and suffering for many families."

 Elliot Rodger posted a video on online broadcaster YouTube talking about seeking retribution against girls who were "repulsed" by him before embarking on his killing spree on the night of May 23rd.

 He stabbed his two roommates and a visiting friend in an apartment near the campus of the University of California, Santa Barbara before driving through the Isla Vista neighbourhood, shooting bystanders at random and ramming students in his black BMW.
 He later killed himself with a gunshot to the head.

 Mr Rodger, an assistant director on the film blockbuster The Hunger Games, told Walters that he was living a "reverse nightmare" because of his son's actions.